HenryRabelo/android-debloat-script/README.md

 ###### Kept:
 - Google Play Services (It is used by many apps to provide functionalities.
 It should not be removed if apps require its functionality.)
 - Google Services Framework (It is used by many apps to provide functionalities.
 It should not be removed if apps require its functionality.)
 - Carrier Services (It is used to provide SMS extra functionality.
-It should not be removed due to its functionality.)
+It should not be removed if its functionality is desirable.)
 - Android System WebView (It is used by many apps to provide web browser / services functionality.
 It should not be removed due to its functionality.)
 - Device Health Services (It is used to provide adaptable battery functionality.
 It should not be removed due to its usefulness.
 Disabling its internet access through NetGuard will suffice.)
 - Android Accessibility Pack (It is used to provide accessibility options.
 It should not be removed due to its accessibility functionality.)